Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Conclusion

-In this paper, we propose an unsupervised algorithm to construct sentence-aligned sentence pairs out of a passage-aligned corpus using the characteristic that sentences from two styles of Chinese share many characters.
-Using this algorithm, we build a large sentence-aligned corpus to train our translation model, which solves the low resource problem for translating between ancient-contemporary Chinese.
-We propose to apply sequence to sequence model with attention and copy mechanism to automatically translate between two styles of Chinese sentences.
-The experimental results show that our method can yield very good translating results.
+In this paper, we propose an unsupervised algorithm to construct sentence-aligned sentence pairs out of a passage-aligned corpus to build a large sentence-aligned corpus.
+We propose to apply the sequence to sequence model with attention and copying mechanism to automatically translate between two styles of Chinese sentences.
+The experimental results show that our method can yield good translating results.